Insality/defold-log/README.md

 This configuration section for `game.project` defines various settings:

 - **level**: Sets the default logging level for development builds.
-In this case, `TRACE` level logs will be shown, including more detailed information useful during development.
+In this case, `TRACE` and above levels will be logged, providing detailed information for debugging and monitoring.
-- **level_release**: Determines the logging level for release builds, where `FATAL` and above levels will be logged, focusing on warnings and errors that are critical for a production environment.
+- **level_release**: Determines the logging level for release builds, where `ERROR` and above levels will be logged, focusing on warnings and errors that are critical for a production environment.
+Use `FATAL` to silence all logs.
 - **logger_block_width**: Defines the width of the logger block in log messages.
 This helps in aligning log messages for better readability.
 - **info_block**: Defines the format of the info block in log messages, which includes the log level and logger name in this configuration.
 - **message_block**: Sets the format for the message block, including the actual log message, any context provided, and the function from which the log was called.